pingcap/docs/tidb-cloud/monitor-alert-slack.md

 ### Step 1.
 Generate a Slack webhook URL

-1. [Create a Slack app](https://api.slack.com/apps/new), if you don't have one already.
+1. [Create a Slack app](https://api.slack.com/apps/new), if you do not have one already.
 Click **Create New App**, and choose **From scratch**.
-Pick a name, choose a workspace to associate your app with, then click **Create App**.
+Enter a name, choose a workspace to associate your app with, and then click **Create App**.
-2. Goto the settings page for your app, you can load its settings via your [app's management dashboard](https://api.slack.com/apps).
+2. Go to the settings page for your app.
+You can load its settings via your [app's management dashboard](https://api.slack.com/apps).
-3. Select **Incoming Webhooks** tab, and toggle **Activate Incoming Webhooks** to **ON**.
+3. Click the **Incoming Webhooks** tab, and then toggle **Activate Incoming Webhooks** to **ON**.
 4. Click **Add New Webhook to Workspace**.
-5. Go ahead and pick a channel that you want to receive alert notifications in, then select **Authorize**.
+5. Select a channel that you want to receive alert notifications in, and then select **Authorize**.
 If you need to add the incoming webhook to a private channel, you must first be in that channel.
 6. You can see a new entry under the **Webhook URLs for Your Workspace** section in the format: `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`.

 ### Step 2.
 Subscribe from TiDB Cloud